STEP-Frontier/website/README.md

 npm run build
 ```

 Then `/out` will be generated.

-(The tutorial still not finished, to be continued)
+Next, go to `step-frontier.github.io` directory where the previous compiled website files are saved.

+Delete all files inside EXCEPT FOR `.git`, `.gitignore` and `.nojekyll` (VERY IMPORTANT).

+After deleted all other files, move all files you have just generated in `/out` into `step-frontier.github.io`, then commit and push.

+The deployment should be completed in one or two minutes.

 ## To do
 - CanSat page